What is the normal price for a Golden Retriever puppy?

 Grooming: $30-$75

 Weekly brushing will be needed for these long-haired dogs.
-Apart from that, monthly baths, regular nail trimming, and teeth, and ear cleaning would also be necessary.
+Apart from that, monthly baths, regular nail trimming, , teeth cleaning, and ear cleaning would also be necessary.
 One-time costs here could include a dental kit, nail clippers, shampoo, and a brush.
 But if you prefer a professional grooming service, you can expect to pay between $30-$75 per session1.

 Medical Costs: $300 - $600

-During your Golden Retriever's first year, it is recommended that you take your pet to the vet about 3-4 times to receive all of their core vaccines.
+During your Golden Retriever's first year, you should take your pet to the vet about 3-4 times so they can receive their core vaccines.
 After the first year, most healthy adult dogs only need an annual checkup to get their booster shots, check-ups, and other preventive care services.
 Your Golden's annual checkup can cost between $300 - $600 per year1.

 Like all breeds, Golden Retrievers are at risk for developing certain health conditions throughout their lifetime.
 Hip dysplasia, elbow dysplasia, and certain heart conditions are common in this breed1.
 Costs associated with treatments may be: